fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 subtitle: Naming, Engineering and General Advice
 ---

-Recommended Guidelines for F# Projects, Packages and Namespaces
+Recommended Guidelines for F# Projects, Packages and Namespaces (DRAFT, not yet [published](http://fsharp.github.io))
 ============================================

 > Naming, Engineering and General Advice
-> (DRAFT, not yet published on http://fsharp.github.io)

 One of the goals of the F# Open Engineering group is to help ensure best engineering practices in public-facing F# components and packages.